 Customer service is an arms race.
 Companies are always competing to provide better service and create a better customer experience in the hopes of attracting and retaining customers from their competitors.
 According to an executive report from CCW, 63% of consumers would actually pay more for a product if the company provided a better customer experience.
 More and more, companies are finding an edge through their customer service departments and contact centers.
 In order for you to compete in 2018, you’ll need to do the same.

 Are you considering a contact center transition?
 Download our free eBook to find out how to plan a contact center roadmap.

 We’ve assembled four of the most influential contact center trends for 2018 here.
 How is your company leveraging these strategies?

 Focus on First Call Resolution (FCR)

+Number 1 of the contact center trends for 2018?
 When it comes to the customer experience, first call resolution is the most important key performance indication.
 It encompasses the most important aspects of the customer experience in a single metric.
 In order to resolve issues on the first call, the wait time must be reasonable, the staff courteous, and the solution responsive.